WHAT'S A VACATION CONDO? KIHEI and WAILEA GOOGLE MAP

 Price - It's no secret that Maui prices are "up there".
 But you know what they say...
 "Why is Maui real estate so expensive?....
 Because it's worth it!"
 One of those studio vacation condos will start at about $200,000.
 Pictured here is The Palms at Wailea, a very popular destination where you can still find furnished 2-bedroom condos under $1M.
 At the top end, the sky is the limit, and you know what... there are plenty of oceanfront multi-million dollar condos pending right now.
 So if you're ready to buy, I'm ready to help you find what you're looking for.
 You'll need someone with the experience and knowledge to sort through all the great choices available.
 Call me today.

 WHERE ARE THESE CONDOS?
-For a start you can browse through the Maui condo listings by building name, or by your own search parameters.
+For a start you can browse through the Maui MLS for condo listings.